golly-splorts/golly-pelican/pelican/content/about.md

 Research at MeRL doesn't stop at blaseball - MeRL applies the techniques of metablaseball to other splorts.
-In fact, this is exactly what led to the birth of the splort of golly.
+In fact, this is exactly what led to the birth of the splort of Golly.

 ## What is Hellmouth Community College (HCC)?